 Shared Clinical Workstation Security and Access

-Clinical workstations are usually shared chaotically between clinicians and present unique vulnerabilities for IT teams in the healthcare ecosystem.
+Clinical computers are usually shared chaotically between clinicians and present unique vulnerabilities for IT teams in the healthcare ecosystem.
 The shared clinical workstation is used by physicians for nearly everything: login to EHR to look up patient charts, reporting, scheduling (i.e. surgery), order entry, medication, admission, and more.
-With so much going on in such a fast-paced industry, IT teams need to be more vigilant and aware of the particular workflow improvement opportunities and hardening of cybersecurity posture around medical kiosks.
+With so much going on in such a fast-paced industry, IT teams need to be more vigilant and aware of the particular workflow improvement opportunities and hardening of cybersecurity posture around medical kiosks, or any other type or clinical computer.

 Risks of sharing clinical workstations.